learn-co-curriculum/dsc-one-sample-z-test-lab/README.md

 * Calculate and interpret p-value for significance of results

 ## Exercise 1
-A rental car company claims that the mean time to rent a car on their website is 60 seconds or less, with a standard deviation of 30 seconds.
-You observed a sample of 36 customers attempting to rent a car on the website.
-The mean time to rent was 75 seconds.
-Is this enough evidence to contradict the company's claim?
+A fast food chain claims that the mean time to order food at their restaurants is 60 seconds, with a standard deviation of 30 seconds.
+You decide to take this claim to the test and go to one of the restaurants to observe actual waiting times.
+You take a sample of 36 customers and find that the mean order time was 75 seconds.
+Does this finding prove enough evidence to contradict the fast food chain's claim of fast service?

 Follow the 5 steps shown in previous lesson and use $\alpha$ = 0.05.